-A career college is required to issue a fee refund within 30 days in many cases outlined below.
-You should check if the private career college specifies the timeframe of their refunds in the refund policy attached to your contract.
-There is also a cooling-off period of two days after signing the contract.
+A career college is required to issue a fee refund within 30 days.
+You should check if the career college specifies the timeframe of their refunds in the refund policy attached to your contract.
+There is also a cooling-off period of 2 days after signing the contract.

-Only the compulsory program fees published on ServiceOntario or optional program fees approved by the Superintendent of Career colleges are covered by the refund policy.
+Only the compulsory program fees published on ServiceOntario or optional program fees approved by the superintendent are covered by the refund policy.
 An optional program fee might be the cost of a field trip or conference that is related to your studies but not required content of the program.